14 days of exhibits. Updated every second Thursday.

 PERMANENT EXHIBIT Display of artifacts tied to the career and political legacy of former Canadian Prime Minister George Diefenbaker as it relates to the history and politics of Canada.

-SISTERS UNITED: AN EXHIBIT ON WOMEN’S SUFFRAGE IN SASKATCHEWAN This exhibit commemorates the centennial of women’s suffrage on the prairies.
-(Runs throughout the fall.)
+SISTERS UNITED: WOMEN’S SUFFRAGE IN SASKATCHEWAN This online exhibit commemorates the centennial of women’s suffrage on the prairies.
+(Runs until March 2017.)

 Ukrainian Museum of Canada